 Master of Business Administration - MBA

 The Master of Business Administration (MBA) program fosters collaboration rather than competition.
 The program combines academic excellence with practical skills and experiential learning, offering students a chance to test business strategies in a learning environment focused on their success.
-The curriculum is focused on teaching relevant, practical knowledge that students can immediately use on the job.
+The curriculum is centered on teaching relevant, practical knowledge that students can immediately use on the job.
 Skills learned in class can be implemented at work the next day.

 Courses include a blend of creative projects, analytical work, case studies, guest speakers, and presentations designed to build effective leaders within organizations of all types.
 St. Catherine MBA graduates are well-prepared to lead with confidence.

-To be the MBA program of choice for women in business with a desire to advance to leadership levels where they can have an impact and affect change.
+Our vision is to be the MBA program of choice for women in business with a desire to advance to leadership levels where they can have an impact and affect change.

 The program delivers a curriculum and learning experiences to enable students to develop skills in the following areas: